 Book Talk | Lisa Messeri | In the Land of the Unreal: Virtual and Other Realities in Los Angeles

-Join the Institute for Public Knowledge on October 9th at 5:30 PM for a book talk with Lisa Messeri.
+Join the Institute for Public Knowledge and the NYLON Working Group on October 9th at 5:30 PM for a book talk with Lisa Messeri.
 She will discuss her new book In the Land of the Unreal: Virtual and Other Realities in Los Angeles in conversation with Faye Ginsburg and Natasha Schull.

 Lisa Messeri is an associate professor of sociocultural anthropology at Yale University.
 She is also affiliated with Program in the History of Science and Medicine.
 Her first book, Placing Outer Space, considers how “planet” is not only a cosmic concept, but also a humanistic one.
 Her new book, In the Land of the Unreal, seeks to understand how the recent resurgence of virtual reality hinged on a belief that the technology could repair rifts in reality.
 Messeri’s research has been featured in The New York Times, The Los Angeles Times, The Guardian, Wired, The Atlantic, Slate, CNN, PBS, and more.
 She has spoken domestically and internationally at academic institutions, film festivals, and museums.
 She earned my Ph.D. from MIT’s program in History, Anthropology, and Science, Technology and Society.
 She also has an S.B. also from MIT in aerospace engineering.